Krypton-46/OOP-Project/README.md

 Contributing:
 We welcome contributions from the open-source community to further refine and expand upon our conceptual framework.
 Whether you're a seasoned developer or a newcomer to the world of programming, your insights are valuable to us.

+I have Used my own defines String class to use this code you have to add C++ built in String and have to change code a little bit.